 Who

 Tonga Development Bank (TDB) was established in 1977 on a remote island in the Pacific that relies heavily on Tongans living and working overseas.
 A large amount of these workers reside in New Zealand and Australia.
-Remittance accounts for more than 40% of the entire countries GDP (Gross domestic product).
+Remittance accounts for more than 40% of the entire country’s GDP (Gross Domestic Product).

 TDB and the International Finance Corporation (IFC)* partnered with Cymonz to save money and time for migrant workers and Tongan nationals living abroad when sending funds home to Tonga.

 Tonga Development Banks cashless remittance platform powered by Cymonz launched in New Zealand.
-The Ave Pa’anga Pau, a digital remittance product powered by Cymonz launches in Australia.
+The Ave Pa’anga Pau, a digital remittance product powered by Cymonz launched in Australia.

 * part of the World Bank Group to improve financial systems.